“Intelligence and skill can only function at the peak of their capacity when the body is healthy and strong.” John F. Kennedy

 School Games Platinum Award

 For the academic year 2018/2019 we were lucky enough to Qualify for Platinum status for the School Games Mark.
-Due to the standard of this achievement we will continue to carry platinum status for 2019/2020 and 2020/2021!
+Due to the standard of this achievement we have continued to carry this Platinum status!

 We are the first school in Rutland to achieve this so we are very proud!